Skip to content

 Practice Runs

 Complete these themed runs to test what you've learned.
-Two are free; two more unlock with Pro.
+Two are free; two more with Pro.

 Pro Study Tools

-Everything to know about the Class 7 written test
+Everything to know about the Alberta Class 7 Knowledge Test

 Alberta is one of only two provinces (with Saskatchewan) using a privatized registry network.
 This means hours, fees, and availability vary by location, but the test content and pass mark are the same everywhere.
 Most registries process the test on a walk-in basis with little to no wait.